top of page

 Guy Galon

-• 2 min read
+• 3 min read

-In cybersecurity, that question is as relevant as ever, and as complicated as the threats we face.
+In cybersecurity, that question is as relevant as ever and as complicated as the threats we face.

-After hundreds of customer conversations across industries, I’ve come to realize that metrics, while essential, are only a partial reflection of value.
+After hundreds of customer conversations across various industries, I’ve come to realize that metrics, while essential, are only a partial reflection of value.
+They tell us how well our systems are performing but not how much protection or confidence we’re truly delivering.

 The Limits of Metrics

 Strong metrics and numbers may show that your “house is in order,” yet they cannot guarantee that your house is safe.
-And while cybersecurity professionals understand this nuance deeply, most business stakeholders don’t.
+While cybersecurity professionals understand this nuance deeply, most business stakeholders don’t.
+For many of them, metrics are abstract—numbers detached from business reality.

 The Broader View of Value